Contact GFP Permitting Office

 Game Production Areas (GPAs) enhanced for accessibility will permit access with all-terrain vehicles or other vehicles on special designated roads and trails for individuals who have obtained a disabled hunter permit.

-Due to safety concerns, potential fire danger and to protect and maintain wildlife habitat, vehicles are not allowed to travel off trails, except for a direct trail line to retrieve downed game.
+Due to safety concerns, potential fire danger and to protect and maintain wildlife habitat, vehicles are not allowed to travel off trails.

 Accessible trails and hunting blinds have been selected for ease of access, adequate pull-off areas, and are located in areas where a person will have a likely opportunity to view various wildlife and game species.
 Please be aware that such public hunting areas will expose disabled hunters or other persons with physical disabilities, to various degrees of physical risk.
 Due to variability of the terrain and topographical conditions on these areas, not all parts of these GPAs will be entirely accessible to hunters with disabilities.

 Please remember, these public hunting areas are unattended, and there is little chance GFP personnel would be in the local area in the event of an accident or if emergency assistance is needed.
 It is the hunter's responsibility and right to decide if these areas are safe for their use and so will need to judge their own ability to safely access and use these areas.

 The following Game Production Areas are managed for wildlife production and public hunting opportunities.

 - Badger GPA- in Lawrence County is located 3 miles west and 2 miles south of Spearfish.
 This area offers hunting opportunities for deer, elk, and turkey.